maistra/maistra-test-tool/sampleCerts/README.md

 Similarly, we set the `Subject Alternate Name` field to include the cluster name as part of the SPIFFE identity.

-Note that the Makefile generates long lived intermediate certificates.
-While this might be acceptable for demonstration purposes, a more realistic and secure deployment would use short lived and automatically renewed certificates for the intermediate Citadels.
+Note that the Makefile generates long-lived intermediate certificates.
+While this might be acceptable for demonstration purposes, a more realistic and secure deployment would use short-lived and automatically renewed certificates for the intermediate Citadels.